mysql/mysql-utilities/doc/intro/connspec.rst

 Providing the connection parameters as a string requires the string to have the format ``user[:passwd]@host[:port][:socket]``, where some values are optional.
-If a connection specification string is provided, it is parsed using the :ref:`options.parse_connection` function.
+If a connection specification string is provided, it is parsed using the options.parse_connection function.

 .. _`getpass.getuser`: http://docs.python.org/library/getpass.html#getpass.getuser